JoDudding/sliced/README.md

 Exploring the data used for Sliced.

+> HTML output needs to be moved to Netlify to be viewable.
+Markdown isn't handling the `gt` tables.

 # Season 1 - June 2021

 # s01e01 Predict the popularity of board games on BoardGameGeek.com